This is a Germ City: Microbes and the Metropolis Event

 Participants will be on their feet for approximately 90 minutes and should wear sturdy close-toed shoes.
-The tour will gather in front of Castle Clinton at The Battery in Lower Manhattan to take the ferry to Ellis Island.
+The tour will gather 90 minutes before their tour time in front of Castle Clinton at The Battery in Lower Manhattan to take the ferry to Ellis Island.
 Participants may also wish to bring a bottle of water, sunscreen, and hat or sunglasses.
 The tour concludes on Ellis Island, guests may stay on the island for further sightseeing or return by ferry.
 Tickets include roundtrip ferry transportation and the tour.
 This tour takes place rain or shine.

 This program accompanies our exhibition Germ City: Microbes and the Metropolis (opens September 14, 2018).
 This program is presented by The New York Academy of Medicine and the Museum of the City of New York, supported by the Wellcome as part of Contagious Cities.
 To view all of the programs in this series, click here.

 About Save Ellis Island